-In short, the scriptures warn that pungent plants are to be avoided because obstacles to the spiritual path increase when they are eaten.
+In short, the scriptures warn that those malodorous pungent plants are to be avoided because obstacles to the spiritual path increase when they are eaten.

 Finally, it should be noted that the authenticity of the Shurangama Sutra is currently a subject of academic debate.
-Some scholars assert that the work was not brought from India, but fabricated by Chinese.
+Some scholars assert that the work was not brought from India, but fabricated in China.2

 Traditional Chinese medicine

 The Sutra's assessment of the pungent plants has parallels in traditional Chinese medicine.
-According to the book Chinese System of Food Cures:2
+According to the book Chinese System of Food Cures:3

 - Pungent foods induce perspiration and promote energy circulation.